mmessmore/hugo-barenotes/README.md

 6. `vi`
 7. `nano`

 Without specifying a "root" in the config or on the command line, it will assume that `.` is the root.
 Setting that will let you just run the command from anywhere.
 You should do that.

 You can configure those, the location of the Hugo binary and the root directory of the repo in `~/.barenotes.yaml`.

 To take the working config as a starting point you can run `barenotes showConfig -y > ~/.barenotes.yaml` and edit it.

+# Contributing

+I'm open to making this prettier, but not adding external requirements.
+Code fixes and improvements are great.
+So feel free to put in a PR.

+You are also welcome to fork and dress it up past what I want to.

+This is a spare-time hobby project.
+I do have a real job that is pretty consuming and a family and responsibilities and stuff.
+So I may not be prompt in addressing things.

+PRs will always be prioritized.
+I'll try to address issues as well, when I can.
+Bugs will, well, bug me.
+So I'll try to get to those (but a PR is better).
+Feature requests may take a while and my progress on this will be bursty.

+# Code of Conduct

+Be nice to me.
+Be nice to people submitting issues and PRs.
+There are plenty of other places to be angry or mean on the internet.
+Aggressive or rude behavior and language towards other people won't be tolerated even if you are "right."
+Foul words in comments is fine as long as they are not hateful to other humans.

+# License

+This is licensed under the [MIT License](./LICENSE).

+You are welcome to do anything under those provisions (fork, make a commercial product, whatever).
+If you want to include SweetFramework.js, cool icon sets, and that sort of thing but have this structure as a starting point, I will be flattered, not irritated, if you fork.
+I'm not a front-end guy, and that's not what I want for myself.
+Everyone has their own tastes and mine are not "right."